A2Zadeh/MARN/README.md

 # MARN
-Code for Multi-attention Recurrent Network - AAAI 2018 Will be released as part of CMU-Multimodal Data SDK
+Code for Multi-attention Recurrent Network - AAAI 2018 Due to theano being deprecated, the memory fusion module is now implemented in pytorch and released as part of CMU-Multimodal SDK https://github.com/A2Zadeh/CMU-MultimodalSDK/.